doctrine/dbal/UPGRADE.md

 - Use of our low-overhead runtime deprecation API, details: https://github.com/doctrine/deprecations/

+# Upgrade to 2.13

+## Deprecated SQLAnywhere drivers

+The `SQLAnywhere` driver has been deprecated and will be removed from DBAL.

 # Upgrade to 2.12

 ## Deprecated non-zero based positional parameter keys